MariaAma/Data-SEPython_ExtractDisplayDataSpotify/README.md

 Audio Feature Extraction: Extract essential audio features including danceability, energy, and valence for each track.
 Interactive Web Application: Utilize Streamlit to develop an interactive web application for visualizing the extracted audio features on dynamic bar charts.
 Personalized Insights: Provide users with insights into their music listening habits and preferences based on the characteristics of the songs they've recently listened to.
+Environment Variables: Utilize a .env file to securely store sensitive information such as user IDs and API credentials.
+However, users can directly pass their user IDs and API credentials to the project if preferred.

 # Technologies Used:
 Python: Used for data retrieval and visualization.